-So, what is it that makes basil an annual plant?
+So, what is it that makes basil an annual plant in the herb garden in all climate zones below USDA Zone 11?
 Read on to learn more about the lifecycle of basil and how to keep your basil supply ready year-round.

 Basil Plants Do Not Come Back Every Year

-Basil (Ocimum basilicum) is a true annual herb.
-New seeds or plants need to be planted each spring.
-The plant’s entire life cycle lasts one year (aka basil is not a perennial).
+Sweet Basil (Ocimum basilicum) is an annual herb in the culinary herb garden.
+New seeds, plants, or cuttings need to be planted each spring.
 Basil plants grow from seeds in the spring, produce basil leaves in the summer, and eventually flower and grow seeds as fall approaches.
-Then they’re done!
+Then they’re done as soon as the first frost arrives!

 Basil grows easily from seed.
 Young plants are also readily available, and can commonly be found in most grocery and hardware stores.
 For less-common varieties, ordering basil seeds is your best option.

 Basil needs to be seeded or planted each year.
 It can also be re-seeded every few weeks during the growing season to ensure a continuous supply of young, flavourful basil.
+You can also re-plant cuttings to create a continuous crop of basil.
 Basil plants can then be harvested for their savoury leaves all summer.

 Tomatoes are a great annual companion plant for basil.
 Neither basil nor tomato plants are long-lived, and they do well planted together (and eaten together!).